 | Extra residential tradies needed nationally | 83,000 | Housing Industry Association |

-| National fill rate for Trades (Skill Level 3) | 54.3% | Jobs and Skills Australia |
+| National fill rate, Skill Level 3 (Trades) | 54.3% | Jobs and Skills Australia |

 | Projected construction workforce shortfall | 130,000 | Master Builders Australia |

-| Forecast electrical/energy worker shortage by 2030 | 17,400–42,000 | Electrical industry forecasts |
+| Forecast electrical/energy worker shortage by 2030 | 17,000 to 42,000 | Powering Skills Org / Industry forecasts |

-| Federal apprentice incentive per apprentice | $10,000 | Key Apprenticeship Program |
+| Federal apprentice incentive (housing/clean energy) | $10,000 | Key Apprenticeship Program |

 The reason the shortage has built up isn't complicated.
 An ageing workforce retiring without enough apprentices behind them.
 A decade of school careers advisors pointing every bright kid toward a university degree.
 TAFE enrolments in trades declining while the construction pipeline did the opposite.
 It's a slow-motion gap that's been widening for years — and now the infrastructure boom has arrived on top of it.